Process

 How the real state of the case is identified

 The first task is not to produce a polished promise.
-It is to understand the case as it actually stands: which findings remain open, which objections block progress, what evidence exists, what ownership is missing and what the next real decision is.
+It is to understand the case as it really stands: what has been declared, what evidence exists, what ownership is missing and what the next real decision is.

 This matters because it prevents us from producing a document that sounds persuasive on top but does not hold underneath.